 History And Importance Of The Domestic Violence Hotline

 The history and importance of the Domestic Violence Hotline is something that should never be understated.
-Many people may not understand this importance because they have never experienced domestic violence firsthand, but for those who have, these hotlines can be a real life-saver.
+Many people may not understand this important because they have never experienced domestic violence firsthand, but these hotlines can be a real-life-saver for those who have.

-A 2011 study by the Centers for Disease Control and Prevention found that "On average, 24 people per minute are victims of rape, physical violence, or stalking by an intimate partner in the United States… Over the course of a year, this equals more than 12 million women and men."
-When faced with domestic violence people can experience a lot of guilt, shame, and confusion, making it hard to reach out for the help they need.
+A 2011 study by the Centers for Disease Control and Prevention found that "On average, 24 people per minute experience]... rape, physical violence, or stalking by an intimate partner in the United States… Over the course of a year, this equals more than 12 million women and men."
+When faced with domestic violence, people can experience guilt, shame, and confusion, making it hard to reach out for the help they need.

 Many people don't know where to turn when in a domestic violence situation.

 Domestic violence refers to criminally violent or aggressive acts committed in the home, usually by a spouse or partner.
-In an emergency, victims are encouraged to call 911 or get in contact with law enforcement.
+In an emergency, individuals experiencing domestic violence are encouraged to call 911 or get in contact with law enforcement.
 For non-emergencies, there's the National Domestic Violence Hotline (1-800-799-SAFE).